-(2) Amounts represent the grant date fair value of restricted stock unit ("RSU") awards granted in 2022, calculated in accordance with FASB ASC Topic 718.
-The assumptions used to calculate the value of such

-- (3) Represents the grant date fair value of the stock options granted, computed in accordance with FASB ASC Topic 718.
-The assumptions used to calculate the value of such awards are included in Note 10 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
-The amounts reported in this column do not necessarily reflect the actual economic value that may be realized by the named executive officers upon exercise of the options. - (4) Amounts reported represent annual performance bonuses based upon the board of directors' assessment of achievement of corporate objectives for the years shown.
-For Dr. El-Gabry, the amount reported for the year ended December 31, 2022 reflects his annual performance bonus for that year prorated for the period April 11, 2022 through December 31, 2022.
-For Ms. Moy, the amount reported for the year ended December 31, 2022 reflects her annual performance bonus for that year prorated for the period January 10, 2022 through December 31, 2022. - (5) Amount reported for Dr. El-Gabry represents the prorated portion of his annual base salary of \$450,000 earned after commencing his employment with us in April 2022. - (6) Amount reported for Ms. Moy represents the prorated portion of her annual base salary of \$340,000 earned after commencing her employment with us in January 2022. - (7) Represents group term life insurance premiums in excess of statutory limits. - (8) Represents group term life insurance premiums in excess of statutory limits and the company's match on contributions made to our 401(k) plan.
+- (1) Amounts represent the grant date fair value of restricted stock unit awards granted, calculated in accordance with FASB ASC Topic 718.
+The assumptions used to calculate the value of such awards are included in Note 10 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.
+The grant date fair value of each RSU award is measured based on the closing price of our common stock on the date of grant.
+The amounts reported in this column do not necessarily reflect the actual economic value that may be realized by the named executive officers upon vesting of the RSUs. - (2) Represents the grant date fair value of the stock options granted, computed in accordance with FASB ASC Topic 718.
+The assumptions used to calculate the value of such awards are included in Note 10 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.
+The amounts reported in this column do not necessarily reflect the actual economic value that may be realized by the named executive officers upon exercise of the options. - (3) Amounts reported represent annual performance bonuses based upon the board of directors' assessment of achievement of corporate objectives for the years shown.
+For Mr. Ek, the amount reported for the year ended December 31, 2023 reflects his annual performance bonus for that year prorated for the period March 20, 2023 through December 31, 2023. - (4) Amount reported for Mr. Ek represents the prorated portion of his annual base salary of \$400,000 earned after commencing his employment with us in March 2023. - (5) Represents group term life insurance premiums in excess of statutory limits. - (6) Represents group term life insurance premiums in excess of statutory limits and the Company's match on contributions made to our 401(k) plan.